dariakryvosheieva/descry/README.md

 ### 1. Install the repository on your local machine

 This can be done in two ways.
-If you have Git, clone the repo by typing the following into your command prompt:
+If you have Git, clone the repo by pasting the following into your command prompt:
 ```shell
 git clone https://github.com/dariakryvosheieva/descry.git
 ```